andmagdo/APClassroomAPI/README.md

 I am using this as my AP CSP project.
 Although it allows collaberation, I would not like to try that, the attribution will be odd.

-## Currently NOT working -- CBLogin/JwtToken still needs to be grabbed
+## Currently NOT working (as intended) -- CBLogin/JwtToken still needs to be grabbed